shawnr/practical-javascript-2-webapps/debug-app/core-concept-debugging-techniques.md

 These errors are annoying, but they tend to be the easiest to fix.

 ### Check the Console
 Like the tip above says, we always begin by checking the console.
-In the case of syntax errors the console will usually lead you to the specific file and line number, often with a helpful link.
-Sometimes syntax errors actually exist on the line before the one that triggers the error, so be sure to look around the line noted in the console if you don't find the error right away.
+In the case of syntax errors the console will usually lead us to the specific file and line number, often with a helpful link.
+Sometimes syntax errors actually exist on the line before the one that triggers the error, so be sure to look around the line noted in the console if we don't find the error right away.
 Here are some tips for where to look to resolve syntax errors:

 * Look on the line (or lines) before the one indicated in the console.
 For many syntax errors they register on the line after the missing quote, semicolon, etc.
 * When the console indicates the last line of the file, look closely at the curly braces and how we've closed all of the code blocks.